riturajprofile/paprwall/README.md

 - **Unsplash** - For the amazing photographer community
 - **Pexels** - For curated stock photos
 - All the photographers whose work makes this app possible

 ---

-## 📊 Attribution Secret Key

-**Secret Key**: `riturajprofile@162`

-Use this key in Settings → Attribution to remove the desktop overlay credit.
-Note that photographer credits will always remain visible in the GUI to respect the artists.

----